WORSHIP in ST GILES’

 For over 900 years, St Giles’ has been a place of worship, music, and community.

+St Giles’ is a Church of Scotland congregation and worships according to the Presbyterian tradition.
 We welcome people of all faiths and none to enjoy the peace of the building and participate in our services.

-Preces: Shephard
+Preces: Howells

-Psalm: 65
+Psalm: 122

 The ‘Rabbie Burns’ window at the west end of St Giles’